Loader (equipment): Armored wheel loaders

-The Israeli Combat Engineering Corps uses armored Caterpillar 966 wheel loaders for construction and combat engineering missions in militarily occupied territories such as the West Bank.
+The Israeli Combat Engineering Corps uses armored wheel loaders for construction and combat engineering missions in militarily occupied territories such as the West Bank.
 They are often seen building or removing road blocks and building bases and fortifications.
 Since 2005, they have also been used to demolish small houses.
 The Israel Defense Forces added armor plating to the loader to protect it against rocks, stones, molotov cocktails, and light gunfire.

 Rio de Janeiro's police elite squad Batalhão de Operações Policiais Especiais (BOPE) has acquired one wheel loader designed for military use to open routes and make way for the police in Rio de Janeiro's slums, which are controlled, and blocked, by drug dealers.

 Several if not most countries have similar equipment.
 The Dutch armed forces for instance use models like the Werklust WG18Edef, which weighs 15 tons, 2 more than the corresponding unarmored civilian model.
 In addition, the Dutch military previously used extra armor modules covering most of the window surface with steel for extra protection.
 These were however not popular with the crews due to low visibility.

 The Turkish Army and Turkish Police used remote controlled armored wheel loader Tosun during the building of the Syria–Turkey barrier, the Operation Euphrates Shield, Operation Idlib Shield) and Operation Olive Branch.